Lifespan: Tenbun 23 (1554) to 12/12 of Tenshō 14 (1586)

 Rank: bushō, daimyō

-Title: Chief of the Imperial Guards, Assistant Captain of the Imperial Guards, Governor of Awa, Governor of Kawachi, Senior Assistant Minister of Popular Affairs
+Title: Chief of the Imperial Guards, Assistant Captain of the Imperial Guards, Governor of Awa, Governor of Kawachi, Vice Minister of Popular Affairs

 Clan: Miyoshi → Sogō